 It has been a while since I had a book that got me riled up like THUG did it for me.
-When I saw Moxie, I thought it would be my ticket to reaching it again.
-Well, to know if it happened or not, you should read my review ahead.
+When I saw Moxie by Jennifer Mathieu, I thought it would be my ticket to reaching it again.
+Well, to know if it happened or not, you should read my book review of Moxie by Jennifer Mathieu ahead.

 Book Name: Moxie